 Effective metadata management lets you find required assets fast and eliminates the need to check each file individually to find the one that you need.

-If you ever opened Finder or Windows Explorer on your computer to sort files by date, type, or size - congratulations, you’ve used rudimentary metadata management!
+If you ever opened Finder or Windows Explorer on your computer to sort files by date, type, or size - congratulations, you’ve used metadata management!

 Metadata management brings order to chaos, and when you have hundreds (if not thousands) of assets, chaos is the last thing that you want.